Dámaso Rodríguez Martín: Murders and escape

 He committed his first murder on November 11, 1981, when he killed a young man who was with his girlfriend in his Mazda, in the area of El Moquinal.
 Rodríguez was a voyeur who liked to watch couples having sex.
 He then killed the young man and beat and sexually assaulted the girl while her dead boyfriend's body was still in the vehicle.
 He then drove the body and the girl to "Llano de los Viejos", where he abandoned them.

 Investigators from the National Police asked around the area about a violent individual, a "night stalker", who knew the mountains and also strolled about at night looking for couples.
 All information pointed to Dámaso Rodríguez.
 "El Brujo" was sentenced to 55 years in prison for murder, rape, theft of a firearm and unlawful possession of weapons.
 Rodríguez escaped from prison on January 17, 1991, and fled to the mountains of Anaga.
 Originally he moved home, with the intention of murdering his wife, because she had distanced herself from him while he was in prison.
 Although, he could not do it because she was accompanied by family and friends.
 Damaso moves to the mountains, waiting for the opportunity to assassinate his wife.

 On January 23, the body of German tourist Karl Flick was found on the forest road leading to El Solís.
 The next day, at 3:15 PM, in a remote area of the Roque de El Moquinal, the Civil Guard recovered the body of his wife, Marta Küpper, who had obvious signs of strangulation.
 Everybody seemed to indicate that they had pled for their lives, but Rodríguez had no compassion.
 Speculations, sightings, the fugitive's escape at the last moment, robberies in caves and in the houses of hunters or farmers fed the legend of "El Brujo".
 Later, he would sexually assault another woman, a neighbor of the place.

 These events overlapped the celebration of the Carnival of Santa Cruz de Tenerife of that year, mainly due to the fear that aroused among the people that the murderer would show up in a costume, and could easily escape.

 Death

 On February 19, a family moved to a house in the area near El Solís, only to find their door was forced open.
 They alerted the police, who dispatched two Civil Guards from Tacoronte, fronted by a sergeant commander, whom detected Rodríguez's presence in the home.

 When the non-commissioned officer tried to enter, he was met with shotgun fire.
 The agent returned fire, shooting several times, but "El Brujo" had no intentions of surrendering.
 Instead, he opted to end his life, placing his hunting shotgun under his chin and firing using his toes.
 However, due to the length of the weapon, he survived.
-Subsequently, there was another exchange between the officer and Rodríguez, whom successfully killed himself in the second encounter.
+Subsequently, there was another exchange between the officer and Rodríguez, who killed himself in the second encounter.